baris-tezel/BT-Musicology-Portfolio/README.md

 Some atypical songs from Maitre Gims include: Sapés commes jamais and Hola Señorita.
 The song is Afro-pop but includes a lot of power vocal moments.
 Hola Señorita has a lot of Latin Influence and is song in both Spanish and French.
 Some typical songs from Stromae: Ta fête and Alors on Danse.
 Both of these songs are incredibly good club/techno/pop music.
 It is incredibly catchy and has really simple beats.
 Some typical songs from Aya Nakamura: Djaja and Copines.
 Both of these songs are incredibly well made Afro-pop/Rap music.
 However, it is quite a typical song associated to that genre of music.

+My graph for Homework Assignment Week 7: I am trying to study the correlation between tempo and danceability primarily.
+However, I am also looking at the impacts that loudness and mode has on danceability and tempo.
+It seems that lower tempos, result in a higher danceability rating.
+On average, Stromae's music seems to be the less loud.
+His music also seems the less danceable but does have a higher tempo rating (on average) than the other two artists.
+Aya Nakamura seems to have the lowest Tempo rating, there might be a correlation between rappers and lower tempo ratings.
+Since Maitre Gims is a mix of rapper and vocalist, it seems correct that on average, his music seems to score in between Stromae and Aya in terms of tempo and danceability.